yonboyjohnjoy/ledatascifi-2022/content/assignments/project_prop_template.md

 #  **Full instructions for the proposals**

-In the project repo, modify the README as a group.
-Use the template below.
+In the project repo, create a file called "proposal.md".
+It should cover two big things:

-1. The research question should be precise (NOT VAGUE), the hypothesis clear, and the metrics well defined.
+1. The research question.
+It should be precise (NOT VAGUE), the hypothesis clear, and the metrics well defined.
-1. The necessary data should be realistically acquirable over our time frame.
+1. The necessary data.
+This should be realistically acquirable over our time frame.
 There are a lot of data resources [on the website](about/resources.html#resources-tutorials-and-data), including FRED, [ourworldindata.com](ourworldindata.com), and SEC's EDGAR.

+The template below is just a template.
+You can adapt it.
+For example, sell me on the idea and why it's both interesting and feasible.

 > # Research Proposal: < Title >